 Looking to incorporate creative thinking and discussions about complex topics in your high school?
 Do you have an existing debate team that is looking for something different?
-Then think about joining the first ever Chicago High School Ethics Bowl Competition on January 23rd!
+Then think about joining the Chicago Regional High School Ethics Bowl!

 We are currently recruiting teams who are interested in being a part of the competition, and will be posting more information about the event in the next few months.
 For more information, please contact Kelly Laas at firstname.lastname@example.org.

 About the Ethics Bowl

 Frequenty Asked Questions

 Put together by the Parr Center for Ethics, this page gives a concise overview of what the ethics bowl is and why high schools might wish to participate in an ethics bowl competition.

 A brief history of the development of the ethics bowl, its format, and its educational value.